 The government will have strategic control over the GSTN, as it is necessary to keep the information of all taxpayers confidential and secure.
-The Central Government will have control over the composition of the Board, mechanisms of Special Resolution and Shareholders Agreement, and agreements between the GSTN and other state governments.
-Also, the shareholding pattern is such that the Government shareholding at 49% is far more than that of any single private institution.
+The Central Government will have control over the composition of the Board, mechanisms of special resolution and shareholders agreement, and agreements between the GSTN and other state governments.
+Also, the shareholding pattern is such that the government shareholding of 49% is far more than that of any single private institution.

 |Volume of expenses||Type of expenses|

 |2nd part||Fraud Analytics Tools, security audit and other security functions(will be outsourced based on tender)|

 |3rd part||Operating expenses such as salary, rent, office expenses, internal IT facilities|

 GSTN is the backbone of the common portal, which is the interface between the taxpayers and the government.
 The entire process of GST is online, starting from registration to the filing of returns.
 It has to support about 3 billion invoices per month and the subsequent return filing for 65 to 70 lakh taxpayers.
 The GSTN will handle:

 The Goods and Service Tax Identification Number (GSTIN) is the unique number each taxpayer will receive once registered on the common portal.
 It is based on a taxpayer’s PAN.
 For more details, please read our article on GSTIN.

 ClearTax GST is user-friendly, easy-to-use software.
 It is a cloud-based software (which eliminates the need to download) that can easily be integrated with all existing accounting software.
 All you need to do is upload or manually enter your invoices.